mintlayer/mintlayer-core/node-daemon/docs/RPC.md

 Get all mempool transactions in a Vec/List, with hex-encoding.

 Notice that this call may be expensive.
 Use it with caution.
-This function is mostly used for testing purposes.

 Parameters: